QuantEcon/imf_2024/monday/afternoon/simulation_exercises.md

 Compute an approximation to $ \pi $ using [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method).

-Use new imports.
 Your hints are as follows:

 - If $ U $ is a bivariate uniform random variable on the unit square $ (0, 1)^2 $, then the probability that $ U $ lies in a subset $ B $ of $ (0,1)^2 $ is equal to the area of $ B $.
 - If $ U_1,\ldots,U_n $ are IID copies of $ U $, then, as $ n $ gets large, the fraction that falls in $ B $, converges to the probability of landing in $ B $.